 Comparative Literature entails conscious engagements with theories of literature, language, and culture from throughout the world.
 This course ranges across some of the ideas that have been influential in shaping scholarly questions in a variety of languages.
-It also addresses the global dimensions of theory: rhetorics and ethics of comparison, world literature, and indigenous knowledges.
+It also addresses the global dimensions of theory: rhetorics and ethics of comparison, world literature, and indigenous knowledge.
+Dist: LIT, CI.